mattjohnsonpint/RavenDB-TemporalVersioning/README.md

     foo.Bar = 999;
     foo.SaveChanges();

 We have made three changes, but the third change was effective *before* the second one.
 So the second change (with bar=456) is no longer valid data.
 It is an *artifact*.
-If we query the data, we will never recieve this revision.
+If we query the data, we will never receive this revision.

 But what if we want to produce an audit trail?
 We need to see all historical changes for "foos/1".
 This will include both revisions and artifacts.
 We can do this without an index with the following code: